marekjalovec/steampipe-plugin-make/docs/tables/make_data_store.md

 ## Key columns
 - Provide a numeric `id` if you want to query for a specific Team.
-- Provide a numeric `team_id` to query multiple Data Stores from one Team.
+- Provide a numeric `team_id` to query Data Stores for a specific Team.
 This can be either set directly in a `where` clause, or specified as part of `join` with another table.

 ## Examples